 Check it out via the links below to get started and then proceed to the below tips to help you take the best possible 360-degree photo this Christmas.

-2. Prep the subjects
+2) Prep your subjects

 Of course, the last thing you want is a jumble of fractured faces cluttering up your clever capture – and the smart thing to do is think about how someone will view the photo.

-4. Sharing is caring
+4) Sharing is caring